MONEY LAUNDERING CASES IN NIGERIA

 “In the case at hand, the funds allegedly transferred by the Appellant were funds originally in the account of the Abia State Government meant for the development of that state.
 It was alleged that the funds were later withdrawn illegally from the Government’s Account on the pretence that these were for an official purpose, but in fact, the money withdrawn in cash was used to purchase bank drafts and the said drafts were later traced to the Appellant’s Account and were subsequently paid into the account of the 3rd Respondent.
 Clearly the circumstance in which the withdrawals of this money were made requires some explanation from the Appellant about his involvement”

 The criminal trial was later continued at the Federal High Court.
-Upon the conclusion of the trial, the defendants were all found guilty of the offences preferred against them by the prosecution.
+Upon the conclusion of the trial, the defendants were all found guilty of the offenses preferred against them by the prosecution.

-However, all the accused were later discharged by the Supreme Court on the ground that Judge who heard and delivered judgement in respect of the criminal case has been elevated to the Court of Appeal as at the time he delivered the judgement, and thereby lacked the jurisdiction to still preside on such a case and deliver judgement.
+However, all the accused were later discharged by the Supreme Court on the ground that the Judge who heard and delivered judgment in respect of the criminal case has been elevated to the Court of Appeal as at the time he delivered the judgment, and thereby lacked the jurisdiction to still preside on such a case and deliver judgment.
 All the accused are to be re-arraigned as ordered by the Supreme Court.